 - i.
-The following is the list of criteria the prospective tutors must satisfy to be able to teach with ifs Malta:
+The following is the list of criteria the prospective tutors must satisfy to be able to teach with ifs Malta: - Qualifications - Up-to-date, hands on knowledge of the subject in question - Reputation within the market - Teaching skills - Approachability, accessibility, and availability for holding tuition classes

-- Qualifications

-- Up-to-date, hands on knowledge of the subject in question

-- Reputation within the market

-- Teaching skills

-- Approachability, accessibility, and availability for holding tuition classes

-- Remuneration Expectations

-- Feedback on recommendations - (if prospect tutor has already delivered tuition before) feedback from previous students, and performance of previous students. - ii.
+- Remuneration Expectations - Feedback on recommendations - (if prospect tutor has already delivered tuition before) feedback from previous students, and performance of previous students. - ii.
 Tutors with ifs Malta must hold qualifications at a higher level than the qualification being delivered in addition to relevant industry experience.
 When this is not the case, the tutor must demonstrate extensive industry experience and noted contributions to their company and/or to the industry. - iii.
 Accessibility and availability to deliver proper tuition is very important for the Institute.
 While tutors of ifs Malta are professionals, a degree of unavailability is expected.
 If the prospective tutor proves to be too busy and cannot guarantee to allocate enough time from his/or her schedule for the tuition, and/or may be unavailable to be reached by students between classes, the prospect tutor would be deemed unfit for the purpose.

-7.2 Section B: Selection Process
+7.2 SECTION B: SELECTION PROCESS

 - i.
-Prospective tutors interested in contributing to ifs Malta tuition may apply either by responding to an advertisement which requires a cover letter, CV and two reference letters or by contacting any member of the committee and submitting the request to him/her.
-Typically tutors are know to one or more Administrator through their personal and professional connections. - ii.
+Prospective tutors interested in contributing to ifs Malta tuition may apply either by responding to an advertisement or by contacting any member of the committee and submitting the request to him/her.
+A CV and two reference lettersare required for formal application. - ii.
 Initially, the application will be reviewed by the Director of Education.
 If the applicant is deemed a fit candidate, the Director will table the application to the Education Committee. - iii.
 If the committee is in agreement, the candidate will be interviewed by an appropriate panel which will include the Director for Education, the Head of School, and an Education Committee member appointed by the same committee.

 - iv.
-If the applicant is successful, the tutor will be subject to a trial period of one session.

-In that time, feedback will be collected from students. - v.
+If the applicant is successful, the tutor will be subject to a trial period of one session.In that time, feedback will be collected from students. - v.
 Should feedback from students be positive, the tutor will be asked to carry on with the tuition. - vi.
 In the event of the feedback being unsatisfactory, the tutor will be asked not to carry on with the sessions. - vii.
 New appointments are then notified to the General Committee in the next meeting set.